HISTORY OF COFFEE

 Introduction to European Culture and Coffee

 Until the seventeenth century, knowledge of the “westerners” about coffee was arguably minimal.
 Chronicles circa 1600, which contains a group of church leaders coming to Pope Clement VIII to ask him to speak illicit coffee, illustrating how unfamiliar they are with coffee.
-Note Sir George Sandys, English poet, in 1610 still shows the same thing.
+Note Sir George Sandys, an English poet, in 1610 still shows the same thing.
 He writes, Turkish people can talk for most of the day while sipping drinks described as “as black as soot, and unusual taste”.
 Sandys also said that this drink, “as they (the Turks) say, make digestion smooth and refresh the body.”

 In 1615 the Europeans formally became acquainted with coffee.
 At that time the traders from Venezia, Italy, brought home coffee from the Levant region, now known as the Middle East area, covering Israel, Jordan, Lebanon, and Syria.
 A year later, as the gallacoffee.co.uk website owner James Grierson noted in the article “History of Coffee: Part III – Colonization of Coffee”, it was the turn of the Dutch who brought coffee from the Adan region of Yemen and cultivated it from Ceylon (now Sri Lanka) to Indonesia.
 The Dutch finally reap the rewards.
-They monopolize the world coffee industry, even can determine the price.
+They monopolize the world coffee industry and even can determine the price.
 Peak, in the 1700s, Java’s coffee production competed with Mocha coffee, Yemen, as the most popular coffee product in the world.

-Initially, the Europeans treat the coffee as a medical material that gives a positive effect on the body.
+Initially, the Europeans treat coffee as a medical material that gives a positive effect on the body.
 The price is expensive.
-Generally consumed high-class society.
-In the 1650s, when vendors of lemon drinks in Italy included coffee as a merchandise, while UK coffee shops emerged, the drink began to find its social dimension; Consumed while talking.
+Generally consumed by high-class society.
+In the 1650s, when vendors of lemon drinks in Italy included coffee as merchandise, while UK coffee shops emerged, the drink began to find its social dimension; Consumed while talking.

 As coffee began to spread to the major European countries, the old story repeated itself.
 Appears the opposing parties.
 According to Linda Civitello in Cuisine and Culture: A History of Food and People, in 1679, doctors from France made a bad note about coffee.
 He said, “… with horror that coffee makes people no longer fond of wine.”
-This attack followed by a young doctor who considers coffee can lead to fatigue, causing bad things in the human brain, gnawing body functions, and the cause of impotence.
+This attack was followed by a young doctor who considers coffee can lead to fatigue, causing bad things in the human brain, gnawing body functions, and the cause impotence.

 The defending party immediately voiced.
-A doctor, also French origin, Philippe Sylvestre Dufour, published a book that positively assesses this exotic drink.
-Then in 1696, a French doctor also said the coffee is good for the body and refreshes the skin.
+A doctor, also of French origin, Philippe Sylvestre Dufour, published a book that positively assesses this exotic drink.
+Then in 1696, a French doctor also said that coffee is good for the body and refreshes the skin.
 However, as we shall see, the opposition to coffee does not stop here.

 When it began to discover its social dimension, coffee was no longer just a drink that was routinely consumed but also involved in many socio-political changes in Europe.
 Linda Civitello said, for the first time people (Europe) have a reason to gather in public spaces without involving alcohol.
 This activity also developed into a political social routine.
 As written on The Economist website on July 7, 2011, “Back to the coffee house”, in that era the concept of mass media has not been known.
 News spread from mouth to mouth in the coffee shops, through a dialogical process.

 In Germany, the popularity of coffee disrupts its ruler, Frederick the Great.
 In 1777, he issued a manifesto in favor of a traditional German drink, a beer: “It is disgusting to see the increasing quantity of coffee consumed by my people, and the implications, the amount of money coming out of our country.
 My people have to drink beer.
 Ever since our ancestors, our glory has been raised by beer.”
 Something similar happened in France when coffee began to compete with wine.
-While in England, King George II hostile coffee because people who gathered in coffee shops often mocking him.
+While in England, King George II was hostile to coffee because people who gathered in coffee shops often mocked him.

-But there was no strongest opposition to the existence of a coffee shop in London rather than Women’s Petition in 1674, which protested the wasted time of men in coffee shops, and did not allow women to visit coffee shops, as in France.
+But there was no strongest opposition to the existence of a coffee shop in London rather than the Women’s Petition in 1674, which protested the wasted time of men in coffee shops, and did not allow women to visit coffee shops, as in France.
 Then, on December 29, 1675, King Charles II issued a declaration about the Coffee Shop Ban, citing people’s neglect of social responsibility and disrupting the stability of the kingdom.
 Protest voices were popping up in London.
-The climax, two days before the rule took effect, the king resigned.
+In the climax, two days before the rule took effect, the king resigned.

 In another part of Europe, Vienna, Austria, the introduction of this country with coffee is like repeating the classic story that has happened elsewhere.
 In July 1683, defeated Turkish troops left behind a variety of goods, including five hundred large sacks of strange beans, which the soldiers regarded as camel food.
-Because it turns out the camels are not hooked, they throw hundreds of sacks to the fire.
+Because it turns out the camels are not hooked, they throw hundreds of sacks into the fire.
 Kolschitzky, a soldier who had lived in the Arabian Peninsula, was awakened by the burning aroma.

 “By the Holy Mary!”
 Cried Kolschitzky.
 “What you burn is coffee!
 If you do not know the point, give it to me.”
 So with that stock, he opened a coffee shop that included the early generation in Vienna.
-Several decades later, coffee colored the intellectual life of the city.
+Several decades later, coffee-colored the intellectual life of the city.

 But the picture of coffee shops not only dominated the positive note.
 As soon as such places are open, people from different social and character backgrounds meet together.
-Therefore, as a note noted Mark Pendergrast quotes, in coffee shops people read, chatted; Passers-by, smokers, and a variety of scents mixed together, like a barge cabin.
+Therefore, as a note noted by Mark Pendergrast quotes, in coffee shops people read, chatted; Passers-by, smokers, and a variety of scents mixed together, like a barge cabin.

 Other countries in Europe began to recognize coffee around the same period.
-While the Scandinavian countries, the most protuberantly acquainted with coffee, as the 2002 data listed on nationmaster.com, is now the region with the highest per capita coffee consumption in the world.
+While the Scandinavian countries, the most protuberantly acquainted with coffee, as the 2002 data listed on nationmaster.com, are now the region with the highest per capita coffee consumption in the world.

-The Early history of coffee, from the origin of the plant to the trading of coffee beans.
+The Early History of coffee, from the origin of the plant to the trading of coffee beans.

 At that time Mocha became the only trade gate trade coffee beans.
-So important is the meaning of the port, the Europeans sometimes call coffee with the name Mocha.
+So important is the meaning of the port, the Europeans sometimes call coffee the name Mocha.
 Entering the 17th century the Europeans began to develop their own coffee plantations.
 They cultivate coffee plants in their colonies scattered in various corners of the earth.
-One of them in Java developed by the Dutch.
-For a certain period of coffee from Java had dominated the world coffee market.
-At that time a cup of coffee more popularly called “cup of java”, literally meaning “a cup of coffee from Java”.
+One of them is Java developed by the Dutch.
+For a certain period coffee from Java had dominated the world coffee market.
+At that time a cup of coffee was more popularly called “cup of java”, literally meaning “a cup of coffee from Java”.

-Etymology of coffee terms
+The etymology of coffee terms

 Before further tracing the history of coffee we should start with the etymology of the word “coffee” itself.
 According to Wiliam H. Ukers in his book All About Coffe (1922) the word “coffee” began to enter into European languages around the 1600s.
 The word is adapted from the Arabic “qahwa”.
 Or perhaps not directly from the Arabic term but through the Turkish term “kahveh”.
 In Arabic, the term “qahwa” is not intended for the name of the plant but refers to the name of the drink.
 In fact, there are some notes that mention the term originally referred to one type of drink from wine.
-There is no clear explanation since when to start used to call coffee drinks.
+There is no clear explanation of when to start used to call coffee drinks.
 But experts believe the word “qahwa” is used to refer to drinks made from seeds brewed with hot water.

 There are also those who deny the term coffee is taken from Arabic.
 According to them, the term coffee comes from the language where the coffee plant originated the Abyssinia.
 Adapted from the word “kaffa” the name of a city in the Shoa area, in South Southwest Abyssinia.
 But this assumption is refuted because it is not supported by strong evidence.
 Other evidence shows in the city the coffee fruit is called by another name, “bun”.
 In Arabic records “bun” or “bunn” is used to refer to coffee beans instead of drinks.

 From the Arabic, the term “qahwa” is adapted into other languages such as Turkish “kahve”, Dutch “koffie”, French “café”, Italian “caffè”, English “coffee”, Chinese “kia-fey”, Japanese “kehi”, and Malay language “kawa”.
-In fact, almost all the terms for coffee in different languages have the same sound with the Arabic term.
+In fact, almost all the terms for coffee in different languages have the same sound as the Arabic term.

-Especially for the case of Indonesia, most likely the word “coffee” is adapted from the Arabic term through the Dutch “koffie”.
+Especially in the case of Indonesia, most likely the word “coffee” is adapted from the Arabic term through the Dutch “koffie”.
 Allegations are logical because the Dutch first opened a coffee plantation in Indonesia.
-But did not rule out the word is adapted directly from Arabic or Turkish.
+But did not rule out that the word is adapted directly from Arabic or Turkish.
 Given the many parties in Indonesia who have relations with the Arabs before the Europeans came.

 Legends and myths